All about Closure of Companies

 According to the Companies Act of 2013, a Defunct Corporation is a company that has become Dormant.
 Because dormant corporations don’t conduct financial activities, the government offers certain assistance to such deceased or dormant businesses.

 The process for winding up a defunct company was outlined in the Companies Act of 2013.
 A fast-track method that necessitates the submission of the STK-2 form can be used to wind up a defunct or dormant company.
-There is no additional procedure for winding up a Defunct Company; instead, Form STK-2 is necessary.
-The STK-2 form must be submitted to the Registrar of Companies filled out and officially signed by the director of the firm designated by its board of directors.
+There is no additional procedure for winding up a Defunct Company; Form STK-2 is necessary.
+The STK-2 form must be submitted to the Registrar of Companies, filled out, and officially signed by the firm’s director, who is designated by its board of directors.

-For the purposes of this plan, a corporation is deemed to be defunct if it has:
+For this plan, a corporation is deemed to be defunct if it has:

 - neither a liability nor an asset, and

-- has not conducted any business activity in the past year previous to submitting an FTE application (Fast Track Exit Scheme).
+- has not conducted any business activity in the past year before submitting an FTE application (Fast Track Exit Scheme).

 Granting of the “Dormant” Status